trevisanj/PFANT/docs/source/quick.rst

     link.py

-The following links that should appear in your directory now:
+The following links should appear in your directory now:

 -  absoru2.dat
 -  atoms.dat